canonical/maas/docs/cluster-configuration.rst

 below).
 Any other cluster controllers you set up will show up in the user interface as "pending," until you manually accept them into the MAAS.

-To accept a cluster controller, click on the settings "cog" icon at the top right to visit the settings page:
+To accept a cluster controller, visit the "pending clusters" section of the Clusters page:

 .. image:: media/cluster-accept.png